inspeq/inspeq-docs/on-premise-aws-deployment.md

 #### Accessing the Frontend services

-1. Copy the instance URL and paste it in your browser, You will be directed to the Signup/login page
+1. Copy your Inspeq On-Prem instance URL and paste it into your web browser.
+This will take you to the Sign Up/Login page.
-2. Signup with the credentials
+2. Sign up using your preferred email address and a secure password.
-3. Login with the same credentials provided
+3. Once your account is created, log in with the same credentials.
-4. You will be redirected to the dashboard
+4. After logging in, you will be automatically redirected to your personal dashboard.

 ##### Login page